CompactClick supported by its audience. When you buy through links on our site, we may earn an affiliate commission. Learn more.

 Why is this so impressive?
 Well, for one, the reach that you'll get with such a lens is something you're not even sure to get with some professional DSLRs and mirrorless cameras.
 And it just so happens that this SX740 HS's lens is also optically stabilized, has a focal length of 24-960mm, and an aperture range of f/3.3 to 6.9.

-You may also like: 10 Best Cameras For Concert Photography in 2023
+You may also like: 10 Best Cameras For Teens in 2023

 Now that we've stopped gushing about the zoom range, we would also like to take a moment to point out the awesomeness of the 180° flip LCD, which makes it possible to turn the screen towards the intended subject, and the selfie-friendly shooting modes, which makes it the perfect personal camera, just as close to you as your iPhone.